HEP-FCC/fcc-tutorials/FccPythiaDelphes.md

 The following collections and relations will be saved in the output file.
 Each collection (relation) is handled in the FCCSW through a dedicated handle.
+To get an idea on the EDM, have a look at the [yaml](https://github.com/HEP-FCC/fcc-edm/blob/master/edm.yaml) file.
 For reference, the handle name (specified in a [DelphesPythia\_config.py](https://github.com/HEP-FCC/FCCSW/blob/master/Sim/SimDelphesInterface/options/PythiaDelphes_config.py) file) is given in the brackets \[\] below: